roelfie/react-redux-udemy/README.md

 This means that, depending on how you've set up your DOM, events are not necessarilly propagated linearly.

+# Section 13: Navigation

+Navigation can be implemented

+- from scratch
+- with the `React Router` library

+In the `widgets` application we build navigation from scratch.
+A later application will use React Router (Section 20).

 # References

 ### React